dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 :::moniker range=">= aspnetcore-8.0"

-Hosting a Blazor app that uses interactive server-side rendering on Azure App Service requires configuration for Application Request Routing (ARR) affinity and WebSockets.
+Hosting a Blazor Web App that uses interactive server-side rendering on Azure App Service requires configuration for Application Request Routing (ARR) affinity and WebSockets.
 The App Service should also be appropriately globally distributed to reduce UI latency.
 Using the Azure SignalR Service when hosting on Azure App Service isn't required.

 :::moniker-end